Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 * How to prevent the loss of private keys (funds and identities)
 * How to maximize reusability by building with Plug-ins
 * How to enable even non-developers to create and use their own wallets and financial applications.

+We have shifted the paradigm from competition to collaboration by designing and building pieces of a large master plan where anyone can collaborate and be part of it.

 With this system we allow for a new ecosystem of peer-to-peer financial applications that are both crypto and digital asset enabled.